jceresearch/pydit/README.md

 1. Functions should be self-standing with minimal imports/dependencies.

 The auditor should be able to import or copy paste only a specfic module into the project to perform a particular the audit test.
 That makes it easier to undertand, customise, review.
 Plus, it removes dependencies of future versions of pydit.
-Note that anyway, we need to file the actual code exactly as it was used during the audit.
+Audits need to keep on file the actual code used to perform the test.

 2. Functions should include verbose logging, short of debug level.